EQWorks/common/decision-making.md

 # Decision-making

 Decision-making is at the core of our culture.
-We want to groom our members to be capable of making decisions with collective consensus, based on merits, and remain open-minded to react and adapt to contextual changes to grow a healthy culture and sustain the long-term prosperity of our organization.
+We want to groom our members to be capable of making decisions with collective consensus, based on merits, and remain open-minded to respond and adapt to contextual changes to grow a healthy culture and sustain the long-term prosperity of our organization.

 To this end, we have established a set of principles that guide our decision-making process, primarily based on the learned lessons from the open-source community.